jeremy-london/node-open-protocol/README.md

 This node is an implementation of the Atlas Copco's Open Protocol.

-This node was created by [Smart-Tech](https://netsmarttech.com) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.
+This node is a expansion on the node created by [Smart-Tech](https://netsmarttech.com) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.

 Documentation: [Open Protocol R 2.8.0](docs/OpenProtocolSpecification_R280.pdf)

+## Changes

+All Changes to this repo can be found here: [Commit Comparison](https://github.com/netsmarttech/node-open-protocol/compare/master...jeremy-london:master)

 ## What is Open Protocol?